Radiation Oncology

 University of Alabama School of Medicine

-Why University Maryland?
-Matthew was initially drawn to the University of Maryland by the wide range of cutting-edge technologies employed in the department, and eh was particularly impressed by both the clinical and research training benefits that came with that.
+Matthew was initially drawn to the University of Maryland because of the wide range of cutting-edge technologies employed in the department, and he was particularly impressed by both the clinical and research training benefits that came with that.
 He chose Maryland because the culture of the program stuck out to as being heavily education-focused, and his experiences here have only further confirmed that.

 Muhammad Hamza